salmanshuaib/PIG/+1_SYNCHRO/pig validated at Amazon.md

 NOTE1: In our model, pilot immersion game, we incorporated the Loser First principle via getting French words from translate.google.com and adding them to a text file [blackbox.txt] without the English translation: as a test for the player.
 It is well known that French language is losing out to English, so we chose it "over" English in this instance.

+*NOTE2: Word Done (Energy) is defined as Force x Distance [Unit: Joule].
+Force is Mass x Acceleration.
+Mass, theoretically, depends on frequency of vibration of Atoms [Density].
+If you increase Constancy, defined as repetition/pracice, Mass increases by an iota and since Mass is proportional to Energy: therefore Power rises.